Public Agencies and Marijuana:

 Central California: Wednesday, December 7, 2016 9:00 a.m. to 4:00 p.m.

-In this all-day workshop, detailed best practices and lessons learned from Colorado, Oregon and Washington as well as numerous public agencies in California will be presented.
+In this all-day workshop, we share detailed best practices and lessons learned from Colorado, Oregon and Washington as well as numerous public agencies in California.
 This workshop provides critical, “real-world” steps and important strategies that will help local public agencies develop and implement effective cannabis taxation and regulation for their jurisdiction.
 This one-day intensive workshop will provide:

 - An overview of the current status of medical and non-medical adult use of marijuana in California